 Short phrases or sentences are often more powerful than a speech or essay.
 True story, I was perusing Barnes & Noble the other day trying to gain a little inspiration.
 After touching an untold number of books I went to the bathroom to wash my hands, I thought I was alone.
 As I'm washing my hands, I hear a man in the stall adjacent to me utter these two words, "Oh, Lord."
 Needless to say, I got out of there as fast as I could.

-This past summer I had the honor of presiding over the wedding of Lindsey and I's friends, Cole and Sav.
-As they held hands in front of God, family, and friends, I asked them if they would make a covenantal promise, to love and cherish each other in sickness and in health, for rich or for poor, and they sealed these promises together with two words, "I do.”
+This past summer I’ve had the honor of presiding over many weddings.
+As the couples held hands in front of God, family, and friends, I asked them if they would make a covenantal promise, to love and cherish each other in sickness and in health, for rich or for poor, and they sealed these promises together with two words, "I do.”

 Two words can be of monumental significance, and the more I read the Gospels, the more I'm struck by the significance of these two words in John 11:35, "Jesus wept.”